zjp-CN/nvim-cmp-lsp-rs/README.md

 The filtering and sorting in nvim-cmp are pretty dynamic and straightforward.

-Each entry from various sources will be passed into `entry_filter` which a function accepts and returns if it returns true.
+Each entry from various sources will be passed into `entry_filter`, a function that accepts an entry and returns the entry if the function returns true.
 Then a table of entries will be sorted by a list of comparator.

 #### Dynamic Unwanted Prefix
 ```vim